jorgekue/delivery-master/README.md

 # Preparation

 First define basically the necessary activities of the component types of your system or infrastructure in the model file activities.yml.
-Component type could be an application server enterprise archive (EAR), a Windows Program (EXE), a Spring Boot Service, a Spring Batch, a Mule-Adapter, a workflow artifact, etc.
+Component type could be an Application Server Enterprise Archive (EAR), a Windows Program (EXE), a Spring Boot Service, a Spring Batch, an Integration Platform Adapter, a workflow artifact, etc.
 Define also necessary preparing or concluding activities of the stages.
+Besides the self-explanatory attributes we define basically to which environment (attribute 'envs') and optionally to which deployment aspects (attribute 'tags') the activity applies.
 See example file /src/main/resources/activities.yml.
-The following excerpt gives an impression.
+The following excerpt gives you a first impression.
 ```javascript
 # model definitions of component based activities
 componentTypes: